 Change is messy but enables us to soar

-- Change is painful, even for the caterpillar.
-Through those changes, though, the caterpillar grows the wings to fly.
+Change is painful, even for the caterpillar.
+Through those changes, though, the caterpillar grows its wings to fly.
 Our challenges allow us to gain previously unknown strength and endurance.

-- The struggle is real.
-The struggle will seem unbearable like it takes too long.
+The struggle is real.
+It may seem unbearable like it takes too long.
 In the end, though, this struggle creates strength.
 When you think you are too exhausted to keep fighting, keep going.
 You’re nearly ready to spread your wings.

 Rising on new wings